vasudev-gm/regtweaks/README.md

 Find _hidden_ registry settings yourself
 ------------

-To answer the question how do I find all these registry tweaks, it's very easy and explained with pictures and an example video which you can find over [here](https://chefkochblog.wordpress.com/2018/02/28/how-i-find-every-registry-tweak/).
+To answer the question how do I find all those registry tweaks, it's very easy and explained with pictures and an example video, which you can find over [here](https://chefkochblog.wordpress.com/2018/02/28/how-i-find-every-registry-tweak/).

 Reboot myth
 ------------

-There are several myths and disinformation about how the Windows Registry actually work, one of them is that you need to reboot.
+There are several myths and misinformation about how the Windows Registry actually work, one of them is that you need to reboot.
 There are several methods in order to [apply registry changes without a reboot](https://www.thewindowsclub.com/how-to-make-registry-changes-take-effect-immediately-without-restart).

 * Kill explorer.exe and restart it
 * Log off and then log back in (recommend)